 Bring the mixture almost to a simmer, and cook until it has thickened and reduced slightly.
 It should be very warm, but not super hot.
 Don't risk scalding the cream.
 Taste for seasoning and adjust if necessary.

-TIP: The sauce should taste a little bit saltier than you might think.
+The sauce will taste a little bit saltier than you might think.
 This is the only salt for both the sauce and the sweet potatoes, so it has to carry the weight of seasoning for both.

 Step 5: Add the sauce to the sweet potatoes and bake!

-- I always prefer to grate my own cheese with a box grater or food processor.
-Grated cheese can be a bit dried out, and it usually has an anti-caking agent coating on it that can affect how well it melts.
+I always prefer to grate my own cheese: Use a box grater or food processor.
+Pre-grated cheese can be a bit dried out, and it usually has an anti-caking agent coating on it that can affect how well it melts.

 FAQ